Robert-Clark-1990/MS4_RCD/README.md

 ![Upload](documents/images/upload.png)

 The Uploaded Images page will give Admin users access to all uploaded images provided by customers of commission packages.
-Admin will be able to download these images at their discression for use in the commission works, and delete the images to prevent the media hosting from going over the free limitations.
+Admin will be able to download these images at their discretion for use in the commission works, and delete the images to prevent the media hosting from going over the free limitations.
 Once the order is complete, the site owner will send the finished product to the customer via email.

 ### Add Product / Project / Testimonial Page(s)

 ![add_product](documents/images/add_product.png)

 Add, Edit and Delete functionality for products, projects and tesitmonials can be accessed via the Admin Management page, with edit and delete functionality for each also accessible via their designated pages.
-As these pages all have a similar design, they have been consolodated here.
+As these pages all have a similar design, they have been consolidated here.

 ### Contact Page